-&lt;sup>21For purposes of this report, we considered each basis raised as a complaint.
+23For purposes of this report, we considered each basis raised as a complaint.
 Thus, if an individual filed a charge alleging discrimination based on both race and gender, we counted this as two separate complaints.
-Complaints listing "retaliation" as the sole basis were not counted.
+In our two previous reports, we combined HUD complaints with Ohio Civil Rights Commission complaints; however, because of the way that the two agencies reported their data this year, we determined that the two databases did not contain comparable data, and we therefore decided to only examine HUD complaints for this report.
 For details of the Housing Center's methodology, see Appendix C.